Rayden2015/alx-graphql-0x03/alx-rick-and-morty-app/README.md

-# Rick and Morty GraphQL App
+# Rick and Morty GraphQL App with Error Boundary

 A React application that uses GraphQL with Apollo Client to explore the Rick and Morty universe.
+This project includes an ErrorBoundary component for graceful error handling.

 ## 🚀 Features